Please enable JavaScript to ensure auto alt text generation works properly

-As hiring teams race to fill roles faster, with fewer resources and more pressure, one-way video interview software has exploded in popularity.
+As hiring teams race to fill roles faster, with fewer resources and more pressure, AI-assisted screening platforms have become essential for teams drowning in applications.
 Tools like myInterview promise an easier, more human-first way to screen at scale.
 But as with any tool, the experience depends on who’s using it, how it’s configured, and what trade-offs you're willing to make.

-At Truffle, we work with small, high-volume hiring teams.
-Think franchise owners, shift managers, and ops leads drowning in resumes and no-shows.
-We looked into myInterview to see how well it serves this group, and how it compares to platforms like ours built for fast, AI video interviews.
+At Truffle, we work with growing companies hiring across multiple departments simultaneously—teams drowning in Easy Apply applications with no time to phone-screen everyone.
+We looked into myInterview to see how well it serves this group, and how it compares to AI-assisted screening platforms like ours that combine video, assessments, and AI review.

 Here’s what we found.